"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 He nodded.

 "All right.
 Rule number two.
 I will not see Wyatt any more.
 I want you to understand, I never so much as kissed him, but you were right, I wanted to, and more, and now that I see it, I'm going to make sure that nothing is going to happen, nothing can possibly happen, because he is out of my life, permanently."
 She took a match from the box of kitchen matches she had set on the table, and lit a corner of the photograph of Wyatt, the only one she owned.
 The paper and chemicals charred and bubbled and the features vanished one after another, until the fire licked her finger and she dropped the burning paper in the ashtray.
 She poked at the pieces and burned the fragments until there was nothing left but gray ash and spent matches.
-She did the same with each of the letters he had sent her from L.A., and the clippings she had saved, using a metal wastebasket instead of the ashtray.
+She did the same with each of the letters he had sent her from L.A., and the clippings she had saved, burning them above a metal wastebasket instead of the ashtray.
 "There.
 That's done.
 I'll give Dougal all the record albums."
 She looked at her husband.
 His expression was stunned and passive.
 She was tempted to say, "Get a grip."
 The pleasure she was finding in this surprised her.

 "Rule number three," she said.
 "Separate bedrooms.
 No sex.
 You're going to have to find a way to make me trust you again.
 When that happens, you'll know.
 You have to do something.
 If you don't, I'll leave.
 You have six months, starting today."